Yippy/wish-tally-sheet/docs/SETUP_ADD_ON.md

 # Setup Add-On
 After installing the Add-On, you need to initilise the Wish Tally document

+### Setup Add-On
+After installing the Add-on to your account you must manually enable the Add-On to the document.

 ## Step 1
 Visit the Sheets homepage to create a '**Blank**' Spreadsheet